 Rollins Pass Road Status

 The Rollins Pass Road Status (Corona Pass Road Status) and road conditions information is updated every week of the year and often daily.
-Updated: Wednesday, March 19, 2025 at 6:37am MT.
+Updated: Friday, November 7, 2025 at 10:01pm MT.

 Currently:

-(see commentary in the purple box, below)
+(see commentary in the salmon pink box, below)

-Currently: Winter/Spring Season—typically late November or early December through early/mid-April each year
+Up Next: Winter/Spring Season—typically late November or early December through early/mid-April each year

 ❄️ Tap to view the latest Rollins Pass avalanche forecast and warning information directly from the Colorado Avalanche Information Center (CAIC) ❄️